-Leave all of the Tomasini decorations (to unify the decoration) and leave the dark varnish on the lid battens?
+Should I leave all of the Tomasini decorations (to unify the decoration) and leave the dark varnish on the lid battens?

-Leave the keywell and jackrail decorations and remove the decorations on the outer lid battens (where they are inappropriate and almost impossible to clean properly)?
+Should I leave the keywell and jackrail decorations and remove the decorations on the outer lid battens (where they are inappropriate and almost impossible to clean properly)?

 Clearly the principle of 'restore an instrument to its last state of historical use' is too prescriptive, and simply cannot apply to each of the musical, acoustical, mechanical and decorative aspects of a restoration all at the same time.
 But the question to be posed now is: "Is the Tomasini state and his decoration on the harpsichord now part of the 'last historical state' of this particular instrument?"
-Given the important role that this instrument played in the history of the harpsichord and given the highly-important role that Tomasini played in the modern revival of interest in the harpsichord it seems like the idea of the 'last state of historical use' extends at least to 1889, and not to the end of the eighteenth century as it is normally understood.
+Given the important role that this instrument played in the history of the harpsichord and given the highly-important role that Tomasini and Dolmetsch played in the modern revival of interest in the harpsichord it seems like the idea of the 'last state of historical use' extends at least to 1889, and not to the end of the eighteenth century as it is normally understood.

 But if this is so, is it justified to remove the Dolmetsch interventions given the important role that Dolmetsch also played in the history of the harpsichord?
 There is little difference in the dates of the Tomasini and Dolmetsch interventions - the important difference in these interventions is that the Dolmetsch intervention seriously affected the acoustical and mechanical properties of the instrument: the stifle bars under the soundboard reduced the rich resonance of the sound, and the lead weights Dolmetsch added to the keylevers and jacks made the touch of the keyboard more like that of a modern piano.
 The Tomasini interventions seem, on the other hand, only to have affected the decoration aspect.
 Do we distinguish between 'good' and 'bad' historical restorations??
 Regardless of how this question is answered, how do I make a rule that covers both situations??
 Is it even possible to make rules to govern such a complicated musical/acoustical/mechanical/decorative system??